finneh4249/dit-portfolio/README.md

 ### Services

 The services page shows the services porovided by the company with an image and the title of the service.

+### About

+The about page utilises CSS Grid to provide some information about the company.

+### Contact

+The contact page shows a form to contact the company.
+It does not have any functionality for now.